 Do pictures tell stories and, if so, how?
 This seminar addresses this question by studying influential narrative theory and carefully analyzing a range of specific cycles of images drawn from early Christian to late medieval art and represented in manuscripts, panel and wall paintings, stained glass, and tapestries.

 Dr. Jack Freiberg

-The subject of this graduate seminar is the art produced in Rome during the Renaissance period.
+The subject of this graduate seminar is the art produced in Rome during the fifteenth and sixteenth centuries.
 Works of painting, sculpture, and architecture commissioned by popes, cardinals, and secular patrons, as well as urban planning, pageantry, and antiquities collections, will be examined against Rome’s venerable history, sacred topography, and ancient monuments.
 The course opens in the early fifteenth century when the popes once again resided in the ancient capital, and ends in the late sixteenth century with the universal reach of the Counter-Reformation Church.
 Weekly discussions of texts drawn from the historical and art historical literature provide a firm foundation for individual research projects intended to pose challenging questions about the art produced in this exceptionally rich time and place.